rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/aws-ec2.md

 # Deploy on Amazon Elastic Compute Cloud

-Follow the instaructions in this guide to setup DronaHQ in self hosted environment on Amazon elastic conputing cloud (EC2).
+Follow the instructions in this guide to setup DronaHQ in self hosted environment on Amazon elastic computing cloud (EC2).

 ### Prerequisite

-To deploy DronaHQ on Amazon EC2, you shoul have:
+To deploy DronaHQ on Amazon EC2, you should have:
 - `DronaHQ License Key`, which you can get from DronaHQ [Self Hosted Portal](https://studio.dronahq.com/selfhosted/login).
 - Basic understanding of `AWS` and `Amazon EC2`.
 - Working [AWS account](https://signin.aws.amazon.com/console) with [permissions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ec2-api-permissions.html) to manage EC2.